MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/currrency-decimal-places.md

 [!include [banner](../../includes/banner.md)]

 You can increase the number of decimal places supported for currency values, up to 10 places.
 The default limit is 4.
 Increasing the decimal places prevents data loss when you synchronize data using dual-write.
-This is an opt-in change, and you must request assistance from Microsoft to implement the change.
+Increasing the decimal places is an opt-in change, and you must request assistance from Microsoft to implement the change.

 Changing the number of decimal places is a two-step process: